 Foot placement for a standard throwing axe

-- When setting up to throw, a players lead foot may be on top, beside, behind, or in front of the black line:
+- When setting up to throw, players’ lead foot may be on top, beside, behind, or in front of the black line:

-- At that point, their back foot must be planted completely behind the black line;
+- At that point, their back foot must be entirely planted behind the black line;

-- The back foot may be planted off center to the left or right of the black line, as long as it is still entirely behind the back of the black line in relation to its distance from the target.
+- The back foot may be planted off-center to the left or right of the black line, as long as it is still entirely behind the back of the black line concerning its distance from the target.

-- During the motion to throw the axe, the player may take a full step forward bringing their rear foot to the front of their body and planting it as the motion to throw continues:
+- During the motion to throw the axe, the player may take a whole step forward, bringing their rear foot to the front of their body and planting it as the motion to throw continues:

 - This foot that has now moved from the back of the player to plant on the floor in front, once planted, must not leave the ground again until the axe has left the hand of the player and has been thrown;

-- During the motion of the throw, any steps taken before crossing the back plane of the black line do not count towards the legal step count.
+- During the throw motion, any steps taken before crossing the backplane of the black line do not count towards the legal step count.